brandur/org/drafts/heroku-values.md

 wasn't the time or the interest for micromanagement.

-We eventually moved to a place where a virtuous manager was one who didn't commite code, wasn't on the pager rotation, and never looked at a support ticket (i.e. probably the situation that most big organizations have).
+We eventually moved to a place where a virtuous manager was one who didn't commit code, wasn't on the pager rotation, and never looked at a support ticket (i.e. probably the situation that most big organizations have).
 But although technical management wasn't an idea that lasted, it was a very good place to be an engineer while it did.